chuckersjp/gremlin-ocp4-mc/README.md

 This is done as a straight cut and paste of the results of the following commands:

-(RHEL):
+RHEL:
-`curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -w0`
+`curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -w0 > gremlin-openshift4.cil.b64`

-(MacOS):
+MacOS:
-`curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -o gremlin-openshift4.cil.base64`
+`curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -o gremlin-openshift4.cil.b64`

 (You may need to use `set maxmempattern=2000000` or something in your .vimrc file) You can also try using `:r gremlin-openshift4.cil.b64` at the correct spot in the file.
 Make sure it is on the